FremanZhang/awsinfo/README.md

     - Security Groups
     - IAM
     - Heatmap - for each hour number of instances running for each instance type
-    - Heatmap.cost - for each hour cost for all instanmces for each instance type
+    - Heatmap.cost - for each hour cost for all instances for each instance type
 2. Performance utilisation of above resources based on 95th percentile, proposed rightsizing of instances
 3. Cost for each resource and total cost for each AWS service
 4. When instances running (day/night), percentage